Robustness via Referencing: Defending against Prompt Injection Attacks by Referencing the Executed Instruction: Experiments

-We evaluate the defense against indirect prompt injection attacks, which are more practical, using both the Inj-SQuAD and Inj-TriviaQA datasets.
+\paragraph{Defense against Indirect Prompt Injection Attacks.} We evaluate the defense against indirect prompt injection attacks, which are more practical, using both the Inj-SQuAD and Inj-TriviaQA datasets.
 The results are presented in Table \ref{tab:defense_indirect_squad} and Table \ref{tab:defense_indirect_tri}.
 Our findings show that our method remains effective against indirect prompt injection attacks, achieving a maximum ASR of only 4.00\% on the Inj-SQuAD dataset and 7.00\% on the Inj-TriviaQA dataset.
 In contrast, prompt-engineering-based methods are significantly less effective, with the lowest ASR reaching 19.67\% for the Inj-SQuAD dataset.
-Compared to direct prompt injection attacks, the defense performance of StruQ against known attacks is better.
-However, it still fails to successfully defend against unknown attacks such as “Fakecom.”
+StruQ still fails to successfully defend against unknown attacks such as ``Fakecom.''
 In contrast, our method consistently defends against all baseline attacks.
+Considering performance against both direct and indirect attacks, we can observe that baseline methods such as ``Sandwich'' and ``StruQ,'' which suppress the LLMs' tendencies to execute injected instructions, show limited effectiveness.